 John Wycliffe, an English statesman and professor at Oxford, had disagreements with the Roman Catholic Church over different political and doctrinal matters.
 As to the doctrinal disagreements, an article contributed to by Thomas E. Martin Junior on britannia.com states:

 “He challenged a number of Roman Catholic doctrines with arguments which centuries later would echo during the Protestant Reformation.
 He spoke out against the monastic system, the sale of indulgences for the forgiveness of sins and the doctrines of baptismal regeneration and transubstantiation.
-He proclaimed predestination and salvation by faith alone, in a time of great fear and superstition.
-In the late summer of 1348, the Black Plague had reached England and Wycliffe heard reports of the death of half the population!
-This had much to do with his ideas of personal reverence for God.”
+He proclaimed predestination and salvation by faith alone, in a time of great fear and superstition.”